J.D. Peck

 Documentation and file clarity for bad credit

 When credit is challenged, underwriting needs a clear, consistent timeline.
 The goal is to reduce assumptions.
 A clean file explains what happened, why it happened, what changed, and why the new housing payment is sustainable.
+Ask us for a clean documentation checklist.

 What creates problems